Los Angeles Federal RICO Defense Lawyer

 The criminal defense lawyers at The Rodriguez Law Group have over 20 years of experience handling all kinds of criminal cases.
 Attorney Ambrosio E. Rodriguez is a former prosecutor who has handled some of the toughest cases in the country.
 When you contact us for help, our attorneys will set up a time to sit down with you and discuss your case.
 Contact us today for immediate legal assistance.

-What Are RICO Charges?
+What Are RICO Charges in Los Angeles?

 RICO is a federal law that stands for Racketeering Influenced and Corrupt Organizations.
 It’s part of the Organized Crime Control Act of 1970.